 Housing costs aside, the bulk of Australians' hard-earned cash goes towards buying groceries.

-CHOICE research shows that the vast majority of people continue to be concerned about their food and grocery expenses, with our June Consumer Pulse survey once again finding almost nine out of 10 households are worried about the cost of groceries.
+CHOICE research shows that the vast majority of people continue to be concerned about their food and grocery expenses, with our January 2025 September Consumer Pulse survey once again finding the vast majority or Australians – 84% – are worried about the cost of groceries.
 This level of concern has remained consistently high since March 2022.

 So we've made it our business to find out where you can buy the cheapest groceries.
 Here's how we do it.